rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ## 🚀 Features

-- **Workspace initialization** when an issue is assigned in GitHub:
+- **Workspace initialization** when a specific label is added to an issue in GitHub:
   - create a new branch dedicated to the issue
   - create a new Power Platform dev environment dedicated to the issue
   - import the existing solution in the main branch of the repository to the new dev environment
   - add a comment to the issue with workspace details
+  - add a specific label to the issue to indicate a Power Platform dev environment has been created for this issue
-- **On-demand solution export and unpack** from a Power Platform dev environment using the issue number
+- **On-demand solution export and unpack** from a Power Platform dev environment using the issue number and the name of the considered solution
-- **Solution checker** execution on solution version in dev branch on the creation of a pull request targeting the main branch
+- **Solution checker** execution on solution version in a dev branch on the creation of a pull request targeting the main branch
-- **Import solution to a Power Platform QA environment** when a new commit is maid on the main branch with changes in the "Solutions/" folder
+- **Import solution to a Power Platform QA environment** when a new commit is made on the main branch with changes in the **Solutions/** folder
 - **Delete a Power Platform dev environment** when the associated issue is closed or canceled
 - **Create a GitHub release** containing a packed managed version of the solution

-> *Note: Some of these features used a Just In Time (JIT) Power Platform Build environment to build a managed version of a solution based on an export and unpack of an unmanaged solution.*
+> *Note: Some of these features used a Just In Time (JIT) Power Platform Build environment to build a managed version of a solution based on an exported and unpacked unmanaged solution.*

 <p align="center">
     <h3 align="center">